dabarreiroh/IA-tests/README.md

 # IA-tests
-Smalls Aplicatiosn for artificial intelligence
+Smalls Aplicatiosn for artificial intelligence of course: udemy artificial-intelligence